-The Land of Israel, known as Eretz Israel for the Jews, or the Promised Land for Biblical scholars, or the Holy Land for Christians, has had different boundaries mentionned in the Bible.
-And beyind the Biblical narrative, the history of these boundaries continues until today.
-Here is a review of the different phases.
+The Land of Israel, known as Eretz Israel for the Jews, or the Promised Land for Biblical scholars, or the Holy Land for Christians, has had different boundaries mentioned in the Bible.
+And beyond the Biblical narrative, the history of these boundaries continues until today.
+Here is a review of the separate phases.

 God's promise to Abraham

-The key story starts from Genesis 12: God asked Abraham to leave his father's household in Haran and go unto the land that I will show thee.
-(Genesis 12:1).
-When Abraham reached the promised land, that was occupied by the Canaanite peoples, and made three stops to walk through what God had promised to his descendance: 'Unto thy seed will I give this land' (Genesis 12:7).
+The key story starts from Genesis 12: God asked Abraham to leave his father's household in Haran and go unto the land that I will show thee (Genesis 12:1).
+When Abraham reached the promised land, that was occupied by the Canaanite peoples, he made three stops to walk through what God had promised to his descendance: 'Unto thy seed will I give this land' (Genesis 12:7).
 The three stops were: (1) at the terebinth of Moreh, near Sichem (nowadays Nablus), (2) at Beth-El, and finally (3) near Hebron.
-These stops took him to the highest peaks of what will be known as Samaria and Judea, from which he could see all the promised land, from the Jordan to the great sea (the Mediterranean).
-This north/south path across the peaks of these regions became known as the the Way of the Patriarchs.
+These stops took him to the highest peaks of what will be known as Samaria and Judea, from which he could see all the promised land, from the Jordan Valley to the great sea (the Mediterranean).
+This north/south path across the peaks of these regions is now known as the Way of the Patriarchs.
 For further information about the places where Abraham walked and lived, follow his footsteps by clicking here.

-Later on, God gives more precised boundaries: 'Unto thy seed have I given this land, from the river of Egypt unto the great river, the river Euphrates; the Kenite, and the Kenizzite, and the Kadmonite, and the Hittite, and the Perizzite, and the Rephaim, and the Amorite, and the Canaanite, and the Girgashite, and the Jebusite.'
+Later, God gives more precise boundaries: 'Unto thy seed have I given this land, from the river of Egypt unto the great river, the river Euphrates; the Kenite, and the Kenizzite, and the Kadmonite, and the Hittite, and the Perizzite, and the Rephaim, and the Amorite, and the Canaanite, and the Girgashite, and the Jebusite.'
 (Genesis 15:18-21).
 In other words, the promised land extended from the Nile until the Euphrates, covering much of the connecting land within the so-called Fertile Crescent.
 The Land of Israel and the Levant form a "bridge" between three continents: Europe, Asia and Africa.
-This is an unique disposition on Earth.
+This is a unique disposition on Earth.

 Some of the territories mentioned in these verses are historically known.
-For example, the Hittites were a people of Northern Syria who ruled over Canaan at the time of the Patriarchs until the Egyptians took this land from them in the 15th century BCE.
+For example, the Hittites were a people of Northern Syria and Asia Minor who ruled over Canaan at the time of the Patriarchs until the Egyptians took this land from them in the 15th century BCE.
 The Amorite were a people who lived in what is known today as the Judean Lowlands.
 The Jebusite lived over what is Jerusalem today, more precisely the City of David.
 The Canaanite were mostly the people along the coast of Israel and Lebanon (the name Canaan originated from the sought-after colour extracted from a sea snail, which the Greeks later called Phoenicia).
-Their mix with the Sea People, foreigners who came from the Meditterranean islands and settled along the coast of Canaan, gave name to what is known as the Philistines (which means 'invaders' in Hebrew).
+Their mixing with the Sea People, foreigners who came from the Mediterranean islands and settled along the coast of Canaan, gave name to what is known as the Philistines (which means 'invaders' in Hebrew).